-10 Great Virginia Attractions + 20 More Things to Do
+10 Top Virginia Tourist Attractions + 25 More

-The best tourist attractions and things to do in Virginia range from educational to thrilling to something in-between.
+The 10 best tourist attractions in Virginia range from educational to thrilling to something in-between.

 Virginia is rare among the 50 U.S. states for its colonial history, Civil War battlefields and fame as the birthplace of eight presidents, starting with George Washington and Thomas Jefferson.

 But no one need worry that visiting Virginia simply means getting an education about American history.

 It also is home to one of the best beaches in the northern states, two of the best amusement parks in the country and a gateway to the nation's capitol in Washington D.C.
 The state has great things to do for just about any interest.

 Choosing the 10 best attractions in Virginia is not so much a matter of opinion.
 The attendance at each of these destinations speak to their great popularity.

 6) Shenandoah Valley: natural adventures

 9) Lewis Ginter Botanical Gardens: beauty everywhere